 You must have completed your initial application and background check AT LEAST 30 days prior to the next scheduled testing date.
+Our applications are to be completed online, not mailed into the office.

 A license will not be issued until your criminal background check has been received and you are approved.